 - Windows Upgrade log files

-If the Disk Cleanup utility doesn’t list the Previous Windows installation(s) entry, or it throws up an error when cleaning up, use Windows 10’s Storage Settings app to clean up previous versions of Windows folder.
+If the Disk Cleanup utility doesn’t list the Previous Windows installation(s) entry, or it throws up an error when cleaning up, use Windows 10’s Storage Settings app (as in Method 2 below) to clean up previous versions of Windows folder.

-Note: Previous version of Windows stuff occupies atleast 25 GB of space.
+Editor’s note: Previous version of Windows stuff occupies at least 25 GB of space.
 In the above screenshot, it shows 3.22 GB because I’ve manually cleared stuff from the Windows.old folder prior to running the Storage settings app.
-So in your case, the space freed up will be much…much higher.
-In my test system where it showed 27 GB used by Previous version of Windows (upgraded from Windows 7 x64), it took around 7 minutes for the Storage settings app to assess and clear the Windows.OLD folder.
+So in your case, space freed up will be much…much higher.
+In my test system where it showed 27 GB used by Previous version of Windows (upgraded from Windows 7 x64), it took around 7 minutes for the Storage settings app to assess and clear the Windows.old folder.

 Windows.old using Disk Cleanup or Storage Settings sounds very easy, but they fail to clear the folder in some situations.
 If they don’t work in your case, you should be able to delete the Windows.old folder manually with the required folder permissions.